-Below, I will list the routines I have used, and the signs Baby has given me.
-I also recommend a simple infographic on the topic by ecpeesy.
+Below, I will explain the techniques Baby and I have used to communicate.
+I also recommend a simple infographics on when and how by ecpeesy.

 I never criticise Baby for accidents or not needing to go.
 I try not to impart any shame around bodily functions or body parts, so as Baby feels safe to talk to me about them.
 I am grateful to Baby for communicating with me, and for their patience when getting dressed; but I don't feel they need to be told it is morally 'good' to hold a wee.
 I might say something like 'ahh that feels better'!

 Initially, I found it hard to remember the instructions about how to hold a baby, and not to imagine dropping them down the toilet.
 Perhaps it would help to have a picture printed out when you start.

 Images and videos for how to hold a baby can be found on the Born Ready website.
 A video also recommends teaching babies to sign when they want to go by slapping their shoulder.
 This hasn't caught on in our house.
 Baby Vegan is enthusiastic about actions in action songs, but not in general conversation.

 Make a 'psss' wee sound to let baby know it is time to go.
 Nowadays this isn't usually necessary, but I still use it if we wait a while.

 I first read that the best routine is to give baby a wee after a feed.
 I wasn't sure how this would work, since at the time life was just one long feed, where each feed started and ended with another feed.
 When I found out you can wee after a nap as well it was a revelation.